Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/drawing.rst

    Choose from:

    - Points - delete the selected points, leaving a gap in the stroke
-   - Disolve - reconnect the ends so there is no gap in the stroke
+   - Dissolve - reconnect the ends so there is no gap in the stroke
    - Strokes - delete the entire stroke containing any selected points
    - Frame - delete a frame when doing :doc:`Animation of the Sketches </grease_pencil/layers_and_animation>`.
 *Duplicate* (:kbd:`Shift-D`)